att/rcloud/doc/INSTALL.md

 #### Using gist service

 The gist service can be obtained from https://github.com/att/rcloud-gist-services.
-It requires also RCloud setup with a SessionKeyServer (see below) for authentication as the service itself doesn't provide authentication.
-See its docuemntation for configuration.
-Once setup, it is configure in RCloud using the same method as GitHub with few additional twists.
-Assuming a host `rcloud.example.com` and a gist service running on `gist.example.com` nad SessionKeyServer sunning on `sks.example.com` the configuration could look like:
+It also requires RCloud setup with a `SessionKeyServer` (see below) for authentication as the service itself doesn't provide authentication.
+See its documentation for configuration.
+Once setup, it is configured in RCloud using the same method as GitHub with few additional twists.
+Assuming a host `rcloud.example.com` and a gist service running on `gist.example.com` and SessionKeyServer running on `sks.example.com` the configuration could look like this:

 ```
 session.server: https://sks.example.com:4301